wiicode/cybersecurity-framework/silver-training/cloudsecurity-3-separation.md

 -   For **private** cloud services.

-Because a single organization should have a good understanding of all its uses for the cloud environment you may be comfortable with only having quite limited assurance in the separation of the service.
+Because a single organisation should have a good understanding of all its uses for the cloud environment you may be comfortable with only having quite limited assurance in the separation of the service.

 -   For **community** cloud services.